Master configuration overview

 After you change the master configuration, you must restart the master for the changes to take effect.

-Important: The master has the sole function of managing the other cluster components.
-You cannot use it to index external data or to search the cluster.
+Important: The master has the sole function of managing the other cluster nodes.
+Do not use it to index external data or to search the cluster.

 Configure a stand-by master

 To prepare for master node failure, configure a stand-by master that can take over if the current master goes down.
 See "Replace the master node on the indexer cluster".

 Configure a multisite master

 A multisite master has a number of configuration differences and additions, compared to a basic, single-site cluster.
 See "Configure multisite indexer clusters with server.conf".